Find Grad Schools

 Doctor’s Degrees in Information Resources Management

 A doctor's degree in information resources management is offered at 4 colleges in the United States.
-Among those who recently graduated from the schools offering this degree, the majority were men, and 76% were students from an underrepresented racial-ethnic group.
-Also, 17.6% of information resources management graduates were international students.
+In recent years, the majority of the students getting degrees in this area were male, and 79 were from an underrepresented racial-ethnic group.

 Education Levels of Information Resources Management Majors